paullepoulpe/master-thesis/src/01_Abstract.md

     - Talk about loop fusion and Soa
     - on the way to loop fusion we discovered and adressed a need for better debugging / visualisation tools

-3. Background // and related work
+3. Background & Theory // and related work
     - Keep it short for each project
     - Use all of the references
     - talk about delite